Seneca-ICTOER/OSL645/docs/Labs/lab1a.md

 sudo apt -y install git
 ```

-2. Create the **bin** directory in your home directory by enterint the following Linux command:
+2. Create the **bin** directory in your home directory by entering the following Linux command:

 ```bash
 mkdir ~/bin